top of page

 Puppy Safe Shampoo and Grooming Tools- We love Earthbath and Burt's Bees brands!
 For combs we recommend a greyhound comb, pin brush and a slicker brush.
 Watch a few YouTube videos on line combing to best care for you new friends coat and keep shedding to a minimum.

-Harness and Lead- We recommend a harness for 5-10lb until your puppy is a pro on the lead.
+Harness and Lead (slip lead preferred)- We recommend a XS harness for 5-10lb until your puppy is a pro on the lead.
 This will reduce them slipping their collar and possibly injuring their necks.
 A collar is ok for displaying those cute tags but remember to remove them for crating so they don't get caught and possibly strange your puppy.
+We actually recommend a slip lead for training your puppy to lead as it does not encourage pulling and is comfortable for your puppy as well as easy to adjust as they grow all the way through adulthood.

 Bowls- Another area to go crazy!
 Pick whatever suits your fancy!